YZnoodle/DailogueParser/README.md

 <img src="https://github.com/YZnoodle/DailogueParser/blob/master/resource/DialogueDemo.gif" width="400" />

 **How to use**
-At the start of the game:
 1. Instance a dialogue manager
 2. Add dialogue manager to tree
-At a conversation:
 3. Call dialogue manager with the conversation’s json file path
 4. (Optional) If there are method calls associated with options, a signal call_emitted() will be emitted, first argument is a string of the method name.
 Method need to be handled outside the dialogue manager.
 Then user clicks and clicks until conversation is over…